557 attributed reviews in the last 3 years

-Creating a Power BI report with dynamic dimensions
+Creating reports in Power BI with dynamic measures or dynamic dimensions

 To get this to work, we'll have to create two new tables:

 The Choices table will contain the dimensions you can report by, and the SalesJoined table will combine all of the centre types, all of the regions and all of the products.
 To see how this all works, read on!

 The first thing to do is to create a table giving a user a choice of which dimension to report by:

 Click on the Enter Data tool to create a new table.

 Type in one value for each dimension a user could choose to report by:

 Here a user can choose to summarise sales by centre type, product or region.